denko-rb/denko-piboard/README.md

 It will load load the default board map, then:
 - Create any necessary Linux groups
 - Add your user to the relevant groups
-- Change ownership and permissions for the mapped devices, so the groups (and your user) can read/write them
+- Change ownership and permissions for devices inthe map, so you can read/write them

-**Note:** Sudo permissions are required.
+**Note:** `sudo` is required.

 **Note:** If you automate this script to run at boot (recommended), it will run as root.
-Set the `USERNAME` constant to your Linux user's name as a string literal.
+Set the `USERNAME` constant to your Linux user's name as a String literal.
 This ensures the map loads from your home, and changes are applied to your user, not root.

 ## Modifying Examples From Main Gem
 Some [examples](examples) are included in this gem, but the [main denko gem](https://github.com/denko-rb/denko/tree/master/examples) is more comprehensive.
-Those are written for tethered microcontrollers, `Denko::Board`, but can be modified for `Denko::PiBoard`:
+Those are written for connected microcontrollers, `Denko::Board`, but can be modified for `Denko::PiBoard`:

 1. Replace setup code:
   ```ruby